joseph-grosso/ray-tracer-challenge/README.md

 - [x] Create a bash script that does all of your building for you
     - [x] main function building
     - [x] test building
+- [ ] TODO: Write a function for canvas.h that directly exports image files to .png instead of only to .ppm